Last Updated on February 10, 2024 by Louise Carter

 We’ve discussed how oily skin can cause pimples and breakouts.

 It hardly seems fair that we should need to manage wrinkles and spots at the same time.
-Thankfully, oily skin can go some way to reducing the production and appearance of skin wrinkles.
+Thankfully, oily skin can reduce the production and appearance of wrinkles.

 If the skin has a covering of natural oils, the sebaceous glands increase in density.
 The skin will become thicker, which contributes to neutralizing the slower production of collagen that comes with age.

 Oily skin is less likely to fold or crease while your face is pushed into a pillow at night.

 A pillowcase made from satin, bamboo, or silk will reduce friction and minimize the risk of wrinkles.